fread-ink/ebook-paginator/README.md

 `loadScripts`: If true, allow `<script>` content from the source document to run.

-`preprocessCSS`: NOT YET FULLY IMPLEMENTED.
-If this is true then all CSS from the source document is pre-processed to enhance compatibility with epub-specific CSS rules.
-Since many of the `-epub-<something>` CSS rules are available in modern browsers but without the `-epub-` prefix, this option causes all `-epub-<something>` CSS rules are repeated without the `-epub-` prefix.
+`preprocessCSS`: If this is true then all CSS from the source document is pre-processed to enhance compatibility with epub-specific CSS rules.
+Since many of the `-epub-<something>` CSS rules are available in modern browsers but without the `-epub-` prefix, this option causes all `-epub-<something>` CSS rules to be repeated without the `-epub-` prefix.
 Default value for this option is true.
 Only has an effect if the `postcss` library was available when the bundle was generated.
 Note enabling this option increases memory usage.
 See the "Memory usage" section for more info.

 `cacheForwardPagination`: If this is true then the point at which page breaks happened during forward pagination are cached and re-used when backward paginating to the same pages.
 This is nice because backward pagination does not always result in page breaks in the same locations as forward pagination (due to CSS rules like break-before) but it may feel odd to the user if moving forward one page and then back one page gives a different result.
-By enabling caching the pages will be paginated the same.
+By enabling caching, the pages will be paginated the same.
 Note that backwards pagination is never cached/re-used, only forward pagination.
 This option has no effect if a location was arrived at by means other than forward paginating to the page (e.g. using a bookmark) since then no pagination results have been prevously cached.
 If this option is false then pagination is always re-calculated.
-This cache should be invalidated when e.g. font size or page size is changed using `.redraw(true)`.
+This cache should be invalidated when e.g. font size or page size is changed by calling `.redraw(true)`.
 Default value for this option is true.

 `detectEncoding`: Set to true to force manual detection of encoding.
 Useful in case the source (usually a web server) sends the wrong mimetype.
 E.g. if an XHTML file has the HTML extension the wrong mimetype will likely be sent and encoding detection can fail.
 This is enabled by default but can cause the source document to be re-parsed once or twice.
 See the _Detecting encoding_ sub-section under _Implementation details_ for more info.